 A discussion over at contractoralk.com highlights another problem that even handy folks run into when they design a metal building themselves.

 One member was finishing out a steel workshop and needed a door with a good seal.
-He knew it would be important to keep dust from contaminating completed work that had been freshly painted.
+He knew it would be important to keep dust from contaminating freshly painted completed work.
 However, he was stuck for options.
 The sliding doors he investigated would leave a gap.
 There wasn’t enough room for an overhead door, and a swinging door would sag over a sloped driveway.

-Issues like having a good seal or being lockable should have been addressed during the design phase to come up with a workable solution.
+Designers should have addressed issues like having a good seal or being lockable during the design phase to come up with a workable solution.

 Understand Your Door Options for Metal Buildings

-Steel buildings can be equipped with many different styles of doors.
+Contractors can equip steel buildings with many different styles of doors.
 A walk-in single or double door is a common choice.
 These doors swing outward and typically have a lever-style handle.
 They are available in wider widths than a residential door to accommodate large loads.
 This style of door is easy to equip with security hardware such as deadbolts.

-A panic bar may also be installed on the inside for safety—so that occupants can exit immediately without fumbling at a door handle in case of fire or other hazards.
+A contractor may also install a panic bar on the inside for safety.
+This allows occupants to exit immediately without fumbling at a door handle in case of fire or other hazards.

 Overhead doors are a suitable choice for garages and other structures that require an even wider opening.
-If there are obstructions that would keep a swinging door from opening fully (or if the opening would be so wide that a swinging door would be too heavy), a roll-up or sectional door can be used instead.
+If there are obstructions that would keep a swinging door from opening fully (or if the opening would be so wide that a swinging door would be too heavy), you can use a roll-up or sectional door instead.
 These can be manual or electric depending on the weight of the door and the level of convenience desired.

 Hangar doors are another option—and they aren’t just for aircraft structures.
-Large industrial and agricultural buildings may also be outfitted with hangar style doors.
+You may also outfit large industrial and agricultural buildings with hangar style doors.
 Lift up, fold up, and slide open doors are all potential choices.

-Whichever type of door you choose, an opening of the appropriate size needs to be framed as part of the fabrication process.
+Whichever type of door you choose, the contractor needs to frame an opening of the appropriate size as part of the fabrication process to avoid problems with metal building doors.

 Peak Steel can assist you in making the best selection for size, style, shape, and materials to suit your purposes.
 Contact our team today to get started on the design-build process!